torchbox/torchbox.com/docs/listing.md

 | **Service** | `Service` snippets (non-culture) | `service`   | Repeatable; excludes culture slugs (see below)                        |
 | **Culture** | `Service` snippets (culture set) | `service`   | UI-only split; same param as Service; badge counts culture selections |

 Dropdowns with **no options on the unfiltered listing** and **no active selection** in that dimension are hidden (for example, Culture on Work when no culture-tagged work exists).
+A dropdown is also hidden when the unfiltered listing has exactly **one** option and that option's label matches the dropdown's own label (case-insensitively) — see [Dropdown visibility](#dropdown-visibility).
 Dropdown visibility is fixed at page load and does not change when facet narrowing removes options after other filters are applied.

 **Division** is not shown in the listing UI.
 Division filtering via `?division=` still works in the backend for legacy URLs.
 For how divisions relate to site structure and theming, see [Division](custom-features/divisions.md).